Alison Lambert was born in England in 1957. She studied at Leek and Coventry Schools

 More recently Alison Lambert has been focusing on the human head.
 These heads are not portraits of particular people but heads that have evolved through a process of drawing and re-drawing in charcoal on paper and – in the case of monotypes – in ink on copper plate.
 She does not work from life but refers to photographs of different people that she finds from several sources, often referring to many images for one piece of work.
 The aim is for the resulting image to take on an inner life of its own that is both timeless and universal.

-In 2016 two of her large drawings have been acquired by
+In 2016 two of Lambert’s large drawings were acquired by

 Victoria and Albert Museum